Diabetes is a chronic disease in which the body cannot regulate the amount of sugar in the blood.

 - Diabetes: 6.5% or higher

-- Oral glucose tolerance test -- diabetes is diagnosed if glucose level is higher than 200 mg/dL after 2 hours.
+- Oral glucose tolerance test -- diabetes is diagnosed if the glucose level is higher than 200 mg/dL 2 hours after drinking a sugar drink.
 (This test is used more often for type 2 diabetes.)

 Screening for type 2 diabetes in people who have no symptoms is recommended for: